liamsomerville/amiscrewed/ReadMe.txt

 The simple scripts are designed to help you investigate signs of compromise on your system.

-The have been written for ubuntu based systems so som commands may not be available in other distros.
+They have been written for ubuntu based systems so som commands may not be available in other distros.

 These scripts are free to use, modify and distribute and come with no warranty.
 Please review the code first, then if you are comfortable, use at your own risk.